remcohaszing/pywakeonlan/README.rst

 An external host may be specified.
 Do note that port forwarding on that host is required.
-The default ip address is 255.255.255.255 and the default port is 9.
+The default ip address is 255.255.255.255 and the default port is 9 .

 >>> send_magic_packet('ff.ff.ff.ff.ff.ff',
 ...                   ip_address='example.com',
 ...                   port=1337)

+You may want to increase/decrease the TTL value in case of routed subnets.
+Default TTL value is 128

+>>> send_magic_packet('de.ad.be.ef.ff.ff',
+...                   ip_address='192.168.1.1',
+...                   ttl=200,
+...                   port=9)

 A network adapter may be specified.
 The magic packet will be routed through this interface.